Peritonsillar Abscess (cont.)

 IN THIS ARTICLE

 People with an uncomplicated, well-treated peritonsillar abscess usually recover fully.
-If you don't have chronic tonsillitis (in which your tonsils regularly become inflamed), the chance of the abscess returning is only 10%, and removing your tonsils is usually not necessary.
+If you don't have chronic tonsillitis (in which your tonsils regularly become inflamed), the chance of the abscess returning is low, and removing your tonsils is usually not necessary.

 Most complications occur in people with diabetes, in people whose immune systems are weakened (such as those with AIDS, transplant recipients on immune-suppressing drugs, or cancer patients), or in those who fail to recognize the seriousness of the illness and do not seek medical attention.

 Kenneth Williams, MD

 Scott H Plantz, MD, FAAEM

 What were your symptoms of a peritonsillar abscess?